Martin County, Indiana

 Martin County is a county in the U.S. state of Indiana.
-As of the 2020 United States Census, the population was 10,327.
+As of the 2020 United States census, the population was 9,812.
 The county seat is Shoals at the center of the county, and the county's only incorporated city is Loogootee, on the county's western border.

 History

 The Indiana Territory achieved statehood near the end of 1816.
-Shortly thereafter, the new State legislature created Dubois (December 1817) and Daviess (February 1818) counties.
-Due to the inflow of settlers into southwest Indiana, and the difficulty of accessing the county seats of those counties, Martin County was partitioned off from parts of those counties, being authorized on 20 January 1820.
+Shortly thereafter, the new state legislature created Dubois (December 1817) and Daviess (February 1818) counties.
+Due to the inflow of settlers into southwest Indiana, and the difficulty of accessing the county seats of those counties, Martin County was partitioned off from parts of those counties, being authorized on January 20, 1820.
 It was named for Maj.
 John T. Martin of Newport, Kentucky.

 Geography

-The hills of Martin County are largely wooded and cut with drainages; the available area is devoted to agriculture, development, or is under control of the US Government - about a third of the county belongs to the Naval Surface Warfare Center Crane Division, and about a quarter of the county belongs to Hoosier National Forest.
-The highest point (870 ft ASL) is in Mitcheltree Township, within NSWC Crane.
+The hills of Martin County are largely wooded and cut with drainages; the available area is devoted to agriculture, development, or is under control of the US government - about a third of the county belongs to the Naval Surface Warfare Center Crane Division, and about a quarter of the county belongs to Hoosier National Forest.
+The highest point (870 ft ASL) is in Mitcheltree Township, within NSA Crane.

 The East Fork of the White River flows southwestward through the lower part of the county.
 The central part of the county is drained by Indian Creek, which discharges into White River near the center of the county.
 The upper part of the county is drained by Boggs Creek, which discharges into White River near the county's western edge.

 According to the 2010 census, the county has a total area of 340.41 sqmi, of which 335.74 sqmi (or 98.63%) is land and 4.67 sqmi (or 1.37%) is water.